 Close the command prompt and restart your computer.

 You could reconnect your WiFi.
 Ensure you completely delete it before reconnecting it to your computer.

-Consider disabling any active VPN on your device and temporarily disable your Antivirus.
+Consider disabling any active VPN on your device and temporarily disabling your Antivirus.

 Confirm if the physical network button is still working and try upgrading your system to the latest version.

 Any of these could help solve the error.
 Hope something here helped you.